ilorele/landing-page-project/README.md

-# landing-page-project
+# Landing Page
 This is my first flexbox project.
-I will create a landing page using skills learned from The Odin Project foundations course.
+I created a landing page using skills learned from The Odin Project foundations course.

 Downloaded free images:
 -pexels-airam-datoon-3389817.jpg